top of page

 And not to worry, we'll take a look at everything else, such as Common, Roseate, and Least Terns; herons and egrets, and who knows what else?
 We may even get a chance to see Nelson's and Saltmarsh Sparrows depending on time, wind, and tide.

 After about 3 hours of birding, we will be transported to two of our great local producers to sample their offerings and learn their styles.
-Our brewery destinations are subject to change, but the current plan is to visit Modestman and The Send.
+Our brewery destinations are subject to change, but the current plan is to visit Nonesuch River Brewing and the Allagash Bungalow.

-The samples are included in the tour price, and Maine Brews Cruise will supply a light snack (TBA) and water.
+The samples are included in the tour price, and Portland Explorer will supply a light snack (TBA) and water.
 Bring binoculars and a spotting scope if you have one.
 We also recommend bringing a lunch or additional snack if you so desire.
 Sunscreen, a light jacket in case the wind turns onshore, and sturdy comfortable walking shoes are also recommended – we will be out in the sun for the duration of the birding portion of the tour.

 We'll be doing all of the driving, so you can relax.
-And to make it even easier, we have two pick-up times and locations:
+There will be one pickup location for this tour:

 9:00am